keeper013/Oasis.DynamicFilter/readme.md

 *reverseIf* method decides whether to reverse the filtering result.
 If it returns true, the result of the whole filtering will be reverted, it takes a *TFilter* type as input parameter to allow developers dynamically decides whether to revert the filtering result with certain TFilter properties or methods.
 Note that result of *includeNull* method will be reverted by this method, too, if this method returns true (e.g. if entity property is null, and includeNull returns true, then by default the entity will be include in the filtering result, but if refertIf returns true, then entity will not be included.
 Hence result of *includeNull* is reverted by *revertIf*).

 *ignoreIf* method decides whether to ignore this property pair when filtering (meaning this property pair will not be used during the filtering).
 By default if filtering property is nullable or an interface/class, and value of this parameter is null, it will be automatically assigned a default function to ignore the property pair if filtering property is null, it's a shortcut designed to encourages developers to use null values to represent "If is null then ignore this property" pattern.
 Developers will have to overwrite this function if they don't want the default behavior.

+Note that for any entity/filter pair that is registered (with *IFilterBuilder.Register<TEntity, TFilter>* method) for filtering, the library will scan through all public instance properties of these 2 classes, find the pairs with the same name, and decide the proper default operator, **except** if the entity property is a direct property of the entity which has been configured to be in a pair by *IFilterBuilder.Configure<TEntity, TFilter>* method already.
+This is to prevent the case when developers wrongfully names some properties of entity and filter to be of the same name, while the entity name is actually meant for something else.
+Though this feature exists, it is recommended for developers not to name a filter class property to be the same with certain the entity class property, if it's not meant for filtering by that entity property, this may cause unexpected filtering results with the library.
 ### Filter by String Property
 To support filtering by string property with more options, the library provides *FilterConfiguration.FilterByStringProperty* method.
 Definition of the method is like below:
 ```C#